Dr. Joana Cook – Senior Research Fellow

-Joana Cook is a PhD Candidate in the Department of War Studies.
-Her PhD examines women in relation to post-9/11 U.S. counterterrorism responses in Yemen and the wider MENA region.
+Dr. Joana Cook holds a PhD from the Department of War Studies, which examined women in relation to post-9/11 U.S. counterterrorism responses in Yemen and the wider MENA region.
 Her research more broadly focuses on women in violent extremism, countering violent extremism, and counter-terrorism practices in Yemen and the wider MENA region.

-Joana is also a Research Affiliate with the Canadian Network for Research on Terrorism, Security and Society (TSAS); and a GTA in the department.
+Joana is also a Research Affiliate with the Canadian Network for Research on Terrorism, Security and Society (TSAS); and a Teaching Fellow in the department where she leads the MA Homegrown Radicalisation course.
 She has previously worked with Public Safety Canada’s Research Affiliate Program (Kanishka); as Editor-in-Chief of Strife based out of the Department; and as a journalist in Canada and southern Africa.

 She has presented her research to senior government and security audiences in a number of countries, and at institutions such as Cambridge, Oxford, the London School of Economics, and IISS (amongst others).
 She has also been featured in media such as Time, the Telegraph, the Huffington Post, the Washington Post and on BBC World News, Sky News, BBC Radio, the National Post and CBC.

 She holds a BA in Political Science from the University of Regina, and a MA in Conflict, Security and Development from King’s College London.
 In 2016 she was a recipient of the Canadian Centennial Scholarship Fund (CCSF).